ckprod/table-drag/README.md

 ###Samples

 See [here](http://irhc.github.io/table-drag) for some samples.
-Its a pain in the ass to get it working with all popular render engines; uncommon table layouts will eventually not work perfectly.
+Its a pain to get it working with all popular render engines; uncommon table layouts will maybe not work perfectly.

 ###Description